 Enable 2 factor authentication (2FA)¶

-If possible also stay away from SMS based 2 factor authentication.
+If possible also stay away from SMS/text based 2 factor authentication.
 Instead, use the mobile applications like FreeOTP, Google Authenticator, Authy.
 These generates time based tokens which can be used as 2FA.

 To learn more, read the guide on 2FA.

 To know more which all sites provides 2 factor authentication, visit https://twofactorauth.org.